hydraulic-software/conveyor/guidebook/docs/configs/keys-and-certificates.md

 **Step 2.** Select both, right click and choose "Export 2 items".
 Save as .p12 format.

-**Step 3.** Pick a strong passphrase and enter it.
-It may have spaces in it.
+**Step 3.** Use the same passphrase as you used for your Conveyor root key.
 Click OK.

 **Step 4.** Enter your login password to unlock the keychain.
 The export should now complete.